lsst-sitcom/sitcomtn-084/index.rst

 Figure 1.
 Position moved on xyz between before and after the slew, according to the elevation slew angle

 The requirement specifies that the rms repeatability of the mirror positioning is what we need.
+The position shouldn't be moved after slewing.
-Plot the rms for each of the distributions shown in the violin plot
+Plot the RMS (Root Mean Square) for each of the distributions shown in the violin plot

 .. image:: images/797_histogram_position_rotation_xyz.png
   :width: 700px

-The requirement specifies that the rms repeatability of the mirror positioning is what we need.
-Plot the rms for each of the distributions shown in the violin plot

 Figure 2.
 Histogram for position and rotation xyz for after - before